cooldudeseven7Dev/Python-Tkinter-OpenSource-OS/README.md

+See me other pinned repo for this OS. this repo is now CLOSED.

 *MacOS Quits the OS after you login, it may not work.
 Please use windows!

 Collaborators: cooldudeseven7Dev (Owner/Creator), cds7YT (co-owner, fixer, alt for cooldudeseven7Dev, not that active)